 • Method 4: Using dishwashing detergent and vinegar

 Mixture: Mix equal parts of vinegar and distilled water.
-Add ⅛ cup of the dishwashing detergent.
+Add â…› cup of the dishwashing detergent.
 Stir the mixture well.
 Fill a spray bottle with vinegar-soapy water.

-Application: Spray the mixture on the matte cabinet doors and scrub them using a clean cloth, repeating the process until the surface of the cabinet doors is fully clean.
+Application: Spray the mixture on the cabinet doors and scrub them using a clean cloth, repeating the process until the surface of the cabinet doors is fully clean.
 Rinse the surface with warm water and a clean, soft cloth.
 Using a new clean cloth, wipe the surface and let them dry.

 How to Get Greasy Fingerprints Off Matte Colored Cabinets

 If the mess is particularly stubborn, make a paste out of vinegar and baking soda to clean with, and then rinse off.
-It’s best to patch test this on a less visible part of the cabinet before committing to it.
+It’s best to patch-test this on a less visible part of the cabinet before committing to it.

 Are Matte Or Gloss Cabinets Better?

-The finish of your cabinets can dramatically affect the way your kitchen looks, and they can dictate their durability and how well they function.
+Kitchen with glossy cabinets, bar stool, black countertop, window and sinkThe finish can dramatically affect the way your cooking space looks, and it can dictate its durability and how well it functions.

 See more related content in our article about high gloss kitchen cabinets on this page.